 Excel Class

-Meyer Werft announced that it reached an agreement with Carnival to build a fourth Excel Class ship, which will be a sister to the Carnival Jubilee, indicting that the size of the vessel should be similar.
+Meyer Werft announced that it reached an agreement with Carnival to build a fourth and fifth Excel Class ship, which will be a sister to the Carnival Jubilee, indicating that the size of the vessel should be similar.

-Its scheduled delivery date is in 2027.
+The scheduled delivery dates are in 2027 and 2028.
 At the time of writing, little is known about other onboard features.

 Carnival Jubilee

-Carnival Celebration successfully completed her sea trials in November 2023 and is one step closer to being delivered to the cruise line.
-Measuring 183,521 gross registered tons and coming in at 1,130 feet long, she will become one of Carnival's largest ships at sea.
+Measuring 183,521 gross registered tons and coming in at 1,130 feet long, Carnival Jubilee is one of Carnival's largest ships at sea.

-Carnival Jubilee will be based out of Galveston, Texas and sail to the Western Caribbean.
+Carnival Jubilee is out of Galveston, Texas, and sails to the Western Caribbean.

 Carnival Celebration

-Entering service in November 2022, Carnival Celebration is the cruise line's newest ship.
-She's the second in Carnival's Excel Class, meaning that she is the second cruise ship in the world to feature a roller coaster at sea.
+Entering service in November 2022, Carnival Celebration is the cruise line's second-newest ship.
+She's the second in Carnival's Excel Class, meaning she is the second cruise ship to feature a roller coaster at sea.

-As of November 2023, Carnival Celebration is the largest ship in Carnival's fleet, weighing 183,521 gross registered tons with a maximum passenger capacity of 6,631 in 2,687 staterooms!
+Carnival Celebration is a massive ship, weighing 183,521 gross registered tons with a maximum passenger capacity of 6,631 in 2,687 staterooms!

-Like Mardi Gras, the ship is broken up into six different zones for guests to explore: Celebration Central, The Gateway, Summer Landing, 820 Biscayne, Lido, and The Ultimate Playground.
+Like Mardi Gras, the ship is divided into six different zones for guests to explore: Celebration Central, The Gateway, Summer Landing, 820 Biscayne, Lido, and The Ultimate Playground.

-From now through at least April 2025, Carnival Celebration's home is Miami, Florida, and she will be making roundtrip Eastern, Western, and Southern Caribbean sailings ranging from 6- to 8-nights.
+From now through at least February 2027, Carnival Celebration's home is Miami, Florida, and she will be making roundtrip Eastern, Western, and Southern Caribbean sailings ranging from 6 to 8 nights.

 Mardi Gras